-Three months ended March 31, 2017 compared to the three months ended March 31, 2016
+Three months ended March 31, 2018 compared to the three months ended March 31, 2017

 Revenues.
-For the three months ended March 31, 2017, revenue increased by \$6,000, or 1.0%, to \$569,000 from \$563,000 during the three months ended March 31, 2016.
-This increase was predominantly driven by a 12.1% increase in sales of CGuard EPS from \$320,000 in 2016 to \$359,000 in 2017 as we entered new regional markets as well as transitioned from our prior exclusive distribution partner for most of Europe to local distributors in an effort to broaden our sales efforts from only interventional neuroradiologists to include vascular surgeons, interventional cardiologists and interventional radiologists, as well.
-This increase in sales of CGuard EPS was partially offset by a 13.5% decrease in sales of MGuard Prime EPS from \$243,000 in the three months ended March 31, 2016, to \$210,000 in the three months ended March 31, 2017, largely driven by doctors increasingly using drug-eluting stents rather than bare metal stents such as MGuard Prime EPS in STEMI patients.
+For the three months ended March 31, 2018, revenue increased by \$438,000, or 77.0%, to \$1,007,000, from \$569,000 during the three months ended March 31, 2017.
+This increase was predominantly driven by a 131.5% increase in sales of CGuard EPS from \$359,000 in the three months ended March 31, 2018, as we transitioned from our prior exclusive distribution partner for most of Europe to local distributors, continued focus on expanding existing markets such as Italy and expanded into new geographies such as India.
+The transition to local distributors reflects an effort to broaden our sales from only interventional neuroradiologists to include vascular surgeons, interventional cardiologists and interventional radiologists, as well.
+This increase in sales of CGuard EPS was partially offset by a 16.2% decrease in sales of MGuard Prime EPS from \$210,000 in the three months ended March 31, 2017, to \$176,000 in the three months ended March 31, 2018, largely driven by doctors increasingly using drug-eluting stents rather than bare metal stents such as MGuard Prime EPS in STEMI patients.

-With respect to regions, the increase in revenue was primarily attributable to an increase of \$113,000 in revenue from sales of MGuard Prime EPS from our distributors in Latin America and an increase of \$25,000 in revenue from sales of CGuard EPS from our distributors in Europe, partially offset by a decrease of \$134,000 in revenue from sales of MGuard Prime EPS from our distributors in Europe.
+With respect to regions, the increase in revenue was primarily attributable to an increase of \$464,000 in revenue from sales made in Europe (driven by \$435,000 growth of CGuard EPS for reasons mentioned above), as well as an increase of \$48,000 in revenue from sales made in Asia (driven by \$48,000 growth of CGuard EPS for reasons mentioned above).
+These increases in Europe and Asia were partially offset by a decrease of \$69,000 in sales made in Latin America (driven primarily by a decrease of \$61,000 in revenues of MGuard Prime EPS largely driven by doctors increasingly using drug-eluting stents rather than bare metal stents such as MGuard Prime EPS in STEMI patients).